zotoio/react-webcomponent-example/README.md

 # react-webcomponent-example

 This repo demonstrates surfacing of react components within a W3C Web Component custom tag.
+Please refer to `src/index.tsx` to see how this works.

 ## Install